Dawson Fernandes

-Dawson Fernandes (born 27 July 1990 in Navelim, Goa) is an Indian professional footballer who plays as a striker.
+Dawson Fernandez (born 27 July 1990 in Navelim, Goa) is an Indian professional footballer who plays as a striker.
 He last played in India for Salgacar in the I-League, and currently plays for Goan United FC in the Middlesex County Football League.

 Career

 Early career

 Dawson would play for his school team and gradually went on to play for Goa U-16 in the Subroto Cup.
 It was then that he realised that he could continue to play football at the highest level.
 During his schooling days, his parents had no clue about his playing football, as he knew that they would never encourage him to continue.
 It was only when he wanted to play for the state team and next for Fransa-Pax FC that his parents became aware of it.
 To his fortune, they let him play for the state team.

 Then he represented Salgaocar youth team through various championships, eventually representing his state at the U-19 national championship and was captain for the U-21 Goa side for the final of Dutta Trophy in 2009–10, which his team won thanks to a solitary goal from him, defeating hosts Haryana.
 He also went to Portugal for training with Primeira Liga club Vitória de Guimarães.